This web site is operated on behalf of WMO by

 Gale web page features

 When a station reported gale, a symbol would be shown on the world map on the front page.
-Symbols of different shapes and colours are used to indicate whether the observation was reported in the most recent synoptic hour or reported
+Symbols of different shapes and colours are used to indicate whether the observation was reported in the most recent synoptic hour or reported 6, 12, 18 or 24 hours earlier.

 In the zoom-in maps, gale icons are used to indicate the location of gale occurrence.